youcef889/youtube/README.md

 - Multithreading support for faster downloads.
 - Progress bars to monitor the download process.
 - Download videos as a zip file.

 ## New Features Added:

-  -Audio Only Option.
+- Audio Only Option.
-  -Improved Error Handling.
+- Improved Error Handling.
-  -Download Statistics.
+- Download Statistics.

 ## Getting Started